Hello. Sign In

 Coverage Begins: effective date determined at enrollment

 Provides free or low-cost health insurance to lower-income individuals, families, pregnant women, and those with disabilities.
 Eligibility requirements are determined by state, so check with your local Medicaid office for more information.
-If you didn’t qualify before you might want to try again, as Medicaid eligibility expanded in many states in 2014.
+If you didn’t qualify before you might want to try again, as Medicaid eligibility may change every year.

 Enrollment Period: open year-round